Improved support groups, finance program help fill in the gaps

 A recent grant, funded by your gifts, will allow the Social Work Department to bring in outside speakers to offer an expert’s take on the issues faced by group members.
 These funds also provide support materials to offer a more comprehensive experience.

-“Studies have shown that patients with good psychosocial support do better in terms of their overall health, and these groups can be an important part of that care plan,” says Susan Sharcot, a Licensed Clinical Social Worker at Roswell Park.
+“Studies have shown that patients with good psychosocial support do better in terms of their overall health, and these groups can be an important part of that care plan,” says Susan Sharcot, formerly of Roswell Park.

 These funds also provide relief to patients with a different kind of need.
 All patients at Roswell Park have access to financial counselors who help them navigate the often-tricky ordeal of care-related finances.
 When all available resources are exhausted, and it is determined the patient has a critical need, this grant helps fill the gap in care.